BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Conclusion, limitation, and future work

-In future work, we would like to extend BranchGAN to feature- or semantic-aware progressive training, where sub-vector designation can be based on more meaningful or more visually apparent image features; this would add more meaning to sub-vector manipulation for image editing and synthesis.
-We believe that the progressive training paradigm introduced by BranchGAN is a generic approach and can be tuned for different forms of disentanglement by adjusting the training targets.
-In addition, we shall explore potential values of scale-disentangled image manifolds in tasks such as image compression, filtering, and denoising.
-Finally, it is a curious question whether branch suppression exists in other ``multi-branch'' neural networks, such as ResNet~\cite{he2016deep}, DenseNet~\cite{huang2017densely}, and capsule networks~\cite{hinton2011transforming}.
-We are interested in whether this phenomenon may offer insights to the training of other convolutional and/or generative networks.
+In future work, we would like to extend BSD-GAN to feature- or semantic-aware progressive training, where sub-vector designation can be based on more meaningful or more visually apparent image features; this would add more meaning to sub-vector manipulation for image editing and synthesis.
+We believe that the progressive training paradigm introduced by BSD-GAN can be tuned for different forms of disentanglement by adjusting the training targets.
+In addition, we shall explore potential values of scale-disentangled image representations in tasks such as image compression, filtering, and denoising.
+Finally, an intriguing question is whether branch suppression exists in other ``multi-branch'' networks, e.g., ResNet~\cite{he2016deep}, DenseNet~\cite{huang2017densely}, and capsule networks~\cite{hinton2011transforming}.
+We are interested in whether this phenomenon may offer insights to the training of other convolutional and generative networks.